jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-That was the time around when Jordan Walke, the original author of React, released the first version of Reason.
-He also shipped ReasonReact, which is the Reason adaptor for the React UI library.
+Which was when Jordan Walke, the original author of React, released the first version of Reason.

 Reason was a typed language, and it compiled to Javascript.
-So we could rewrite all our transformation code in Reason and have it work on both Node and the browser.
+So we could rewrite all our transformation code in Reason and have it work on both Node and on the browser.

-Also thanks to ReasonReact, we could even build UIs and mix and match both React and Javascript code.
+He also shipped ReasonReact a bit later, which is the Reason adaptor for the React UI library.
+And thanks to that we could even build UIs in Reason and mix and match it with React components written in Javascript.

 So that's what we did!